artyrcheek/artyrcheek.github.io/_projects/2019-07-25-vela-flowers.md

 linktext: Visit Website
 linkurl: https://velaflowers.co.uk/
 date: 2019-07-24 00:00:00
-description: At BraveTheSkies, I did lots of work on Vela, An internal flower subscription service built by heavily modifying an existing Shopify theme.
+description: At BraveTheSkies, I did a fair bit of work on Vela, An internal flower subscription service built by heavily modifying an existing Shopify theme.
 It contains many advanced customizations including a bespoke integration with recharge and a date-picker which tags orders to make it easier for vela to dispatch their flowers.
 featured_image: notyet.jpg
 accent_color: '#4C60E6'
 gallery_images: